rjalexa/react-echarts-graph/README.md

 # eCharts React Graph Demo

-This project demonstrates a simple React application using Apache eCharts to create an interactive force-directed graph.
-The demo showcases the ability to use URLs as node IDs and arbitrary strings as edge labels.
+This project demonstrates an advanced React application using Apache eCharts to create an interactive force-directed graph.
+The demo showcases various technologies in the web development ecosystem, their relationships, and provides interactive features for exploring and modifying the graph.

 ## Features

-- Force-directed graph layout
+- Force-directed graph layout representing various web technologies
-- Nodes with URL-based IDs
-- Edges with custom string labels
+- Dynamic node coloring based on technology groups
 - Interactive draggable nodes
+- Hover effects to highlight connected nodes and edges
+- Double-click functionality to edit node properties
+- Modal dialog for editing node name and group
+- Automatic color updates when changing a node's group
-- Smooth animations
+- Smooth animations for graph updates
+- Responsive design

 ## Prerequisites